Carreau/phd-dissertation/parts/roleofactin.rst

 myosins is necessary for the spindle migration.

 Especially in oocyte that are typically large, the effect of gravity is not negligible.
-The presence of a sparse "actin scfold" is discussed in :cite:`Feric2013`, where is is found that an actin network is present to balance the gravitational force.
+The presence of a sparse "actin scaffold" is discussed in :cite:`Feric2013`, where is is found that an actin network is present to balance the gravitational force.